melbo911/ec135/README.md

 Uninstall or Disable
 ====================

-simply delete the script or rename it with an ending other than ".lua" ( i.e. ec135_as_mod.lua.txt )
+simply delete the script or rename it with an ending other than ".lua" ( i.e. ec135_as_mod.lua.txt ) and reload all scripts in FlyWithLua